sharikak54/sharikak54.github.io/.collections/_cases/lsnoopy_rspill.md

 optimal: 4

-recognition: bad snoopy/spill; tent from snoopy can exactly swap with tent from spill
+recognition: Bad snoopy/spill; tent from snoopy can exactly swap with tent from spill.

 # ALGORITHMS
 default_alg:
   alg: "0,-1/1,1/-4,-1/-3,0/0,1"
-  description: put spill fully in DR, pair with tent on top to make scottie/shell
+  description: Put spill fully in DR, pair with tent on top to make scottie/shell.
 color_mirror_algs:
   -
     alg: ""